mfherbst/ReducedBasis.jl/docs/src/examples/multi_ad.md

 plot(hms...)
 ```

-It can be nicely seen that the spin structure factor indicates the ferromagnetic phase at ``k=0`` and continously moves through the magnetization plateaus until it reaches the antiferromagnetic plateau at ``k=\pi``.
+It can be nicely seen that the spin structure factor indicates the ferromagnetic phase at ``k=0`` and then moves through the magnetization plateaus until it reaches the antiferromagnetic plateau at ``k=\pi``.